lucciffer/Basic-Networks-And-Architectures/README.md

    <td><img src="assets/softmax.png" width=300 height=300></td>
  </tr>
 </table>
 **Softmax** function squashes the outputs of each unit to be between 0 and 1, similar to the sigmoid function but here it also divides the outputs such that the total sum of all the outputs equals to 1.
+In this repository, we focus mainly on MNIST, CIFAR10, and CIFAR100 dataset for the training and classification.
+MNIST is a collection of handwritten digits 0 through 9, in grayscale.
+Meaning There are 10 classes of digits.
+Similarly, CIFAR10 adn CIFAR100 are datasets of common objects,animals etc, having 10 and 100 classses respectively.
+This means that  there are objects belonging to 10 and 100 classes to classify.
+**Hence we design a 10 class classifier for MNIST and CIFAR10 datasets while a 100 class classifier for CIFAR100 dataset.**

 3. Loss Functions
 Neural Network works in an iterative manner to get the optimum value for weights.For each iteration, a specific loss function is used to evaluate the error value.
 This loss function tells the model on how the errors should be calculated.